bmaynard/TMS/README.md

 * Jinja2 (http://jinja.pocoo.org/)

-You will need to rename conf/settings.dist.py to conf/settings.py and change any settings if needed.
+If you need to change any settings eg: smtp or web port, set the username/password for the web client then you can edit the conf/settings.py file.

 ## Running TMS